-The Porsche 968 is a rare, sought after model in the Modern-Classic Porsche range - the ultimate evolution of a long line of well respected sports coupes.
+The Porsche 968 is a rare, sought after model in the Modern-Classic range - the ultimate evolution of a long line of well respected sports coupes with true Motorsport heritage.
 It has excellent road manners, and a good power to weight ratio.
-Well cared for examples sometimes pop onto the market place and represent a very good purchase with the Porsche 968 club sport as the most sought after of the 968 line.
-The 968 Turbo S was produced for a limited time and is the rarest and most powerful of the 968, 944 and 924 family, but they are rarer than the 964rs.
+Well cared for examples pop onto the market place and represent a very good purchase with the 968 club sport as the most sought after of the 968 line.
+The 968 Turbo S was produced for a limited time and is the rarest and most powerful of the 968 family, but they are rarer than the hens teeth!

-Driving the 968 feels similar to the 944 but with better pick-up/throttle response, sharper handling and updated cabin furniture - the 968 is a joy to pedal down a twisty, dark lane - a car that will give the driver bags of confidence even in the worst driving conditions.
-What the 968 offers is great sports car handling, practical loading with the hatched boot & fold down rear seats, plus good economy on a cruise.
+Driving the 968 feels similar to the 944 but with better pick-up/throttle response, sharper handling and an updated cabin - the '68 is a joy to pedal down a twisty, dark lane - a car that will give the driver bags of confidence even in the worst driving conditions.
+What the '68 offers is great sports car handling, practical loading with the hatched boot & fold down rear seats, plus good economy on a cruise.

 The camshaft chain and tensioner shoe require inspection and renewal on the 968 - this is also a good time to check the sprocket teeth on the camshafts which are prone to wear from the additional movement & tension caused from the variable cam timing.
 Braunton suggest this maintenance is conducted at no more than 100k miles.

-Porsche produced the 968 Turbo S in a limited number - was it limited by the management at Porsche who recognised the '68 Turbo as a threat to the performance figures of the flagship 911?
-Or was it the weakness of the multi-valve head coupled to the high boost of the turbo which halted this model in its infancy - Debate..?
+Porsche produced the Turbo S in a limited number - was it limited by the management at who recognised the '68 Turbo as a threat to the performance figures of the flagship 911?
+Or was it the weakness of the camshafts in the head coupled to the high boost of the turbo which halted this model in its infancy - Debate..?
 Here was the ultimate 968, a well balanced Porsche, with an abundance of power to challenge the big guns from other manufacturers.

 Most 968s are not covering a great annual mileage these days and the service interval for the engine belts can be misinterpreted by owners.
 Braunton suggest belt replacement every four years regardless of mileage.
 Dave mentions: "We have taken cambelts and balance belts from cars which have covered maybe only 5000 miles over 5 years, to find the belts show minor splits in the rubber."